Program Components

 New Fellow Orientation

-New Fellow Orientation occurs in June of each year and facilitates the onboarding of both fellows initiating mentored research at the NCI and those commencing their MPH studies.
+New Fellow Orientation occurs in June of each year and facilitates the onboarding of both fellows initiating mentored research at the NCI and those commencing their M.P.H. studies.
 Sessions in this two-week event focus on exploring CPFP policies and expectations and learning about the organizational structure of the NIH and NCI.
 It also provides ample time to meet one-on-one with CPFP leadership and colleagues.

 Learning for early Engagement and Development (LEAD) Summer Program